-“Near Banks, much of the trail is pretty flat so you don’t worry about a lot of hill work,” noted Miller, a longtime cyclist. ”It’s nice that way so newcomers can get used to riding on their bikes or riding with a group of friends.
-It’s also safe because you’re away from road traffic.”
+“Much of the trail is pretty flat so you don’t worry about a lot of hill work,” noted Miller, who is a longtime cyclist. ”It’s nice because newcomers can get used to riding on their bikes or riding with a group of friends.
+It’s a safe trail because you are away from road traffic too.”

-The B-V Trail is made for cruising through a Northwest Oregon forest; plus, you can also enjoy 13 railroad trestles that give you a flavor for the area’s history.
+The B-V Trail is made for cruising through an Oregon forest, plus, you can also cross over 13 old railroad trestles that give you a flavor for the area’s history.

-There is a towering trestle at the Buxton Trailhead – where Oregon State park ranger, Steve Kruger, said, “At 85 feet up in the air, you can really get a feel for the trail’s history.”
+There is a towering trestle at the Buxton Trailhead – where Steve Kruger, (ORPD) said, “We’re 85 feet up in the air, so you can really get a feel for the trail’s history.”

-A century ago this was a railroad line that moved big timbers between nearby Vernonia and Portland.
+A century ago all of this was a railroad line that moved the big timber between nearby Vernonia and Portland.

-Visitors to the trail can also enjoy Stub Stewart State Park – in fact, you can’t miss it because the trail runs right through it.
+Visitors to the trail can also enjoy Stub Stewart State Park.
+In fact, you can’t miss the state park because the trail runs right through it.

 Plus, the park’s rental cabins make a wintertime campout and trail riding a super way to combine cycling into a weekend getaway.

-You will find nearly all the comforts of home inside each of 15 cozy and heated cabins that go for $47 a night.
+You will find nearly all of the comforts of home inside each of 15 cozy and heated cabins that go for $52 a night.

 “Typically, each will sleep five adults with two doubles and a single bunk and there’s a nice kitchen table and chairs,” noted Kruger.
 “Plus, electric heaters in each cabin are really nice this time of year.”